The VBA Curve Tracer Project

 The current ranges are created by a rotary switch located on the front panel that changes the reference voltage for the current limiter circuit.
 They work in tandem with the already mentioned Voltage range shunts and this is why they have a multiplier and not an exact number.

 Part of the Voltage and Current switching is on this AC board, in particular the transformer switching parts.
-The rest of the circuits is on the Collector/Drain Supply Board.
+The rest of the circuits is on the DUT Supply Board.

 Current Source

 There is also a Current Source circuit on this board.
-It provides a stable 12.5mA load on the DUT power supply irregardless of the voltage, for regulation stability.
+It provides a stable 12.5mA load on the DUT power supply irregardless of the voltage, for regulation stability especially when no current flows to a DUT.

 With these changes we are currently on Revision 8 for this board.